Reverse Proxy Guide to Refer in 2024

 Finally, Nginx is now successfully established as a reverse proxy.
 You can test its operation using the phpinfo() function.
 The function will help you check the loaded PHP variables as the proxied site is accessed.

-You can easily find the PHP variables in SERVER_SOFTWARE AND DOCUMENT_ROOT.
-As you access them, you will find Apache servers working at the backend.
+The PHP variables are easily found in SERVER_SOFTWARE and DOCUMENT_ROOT.
+As you access them, you will see Apache servers working at the backend.

 For testing Nginx, you need to check HTTP_X_REAL_IP and HTTP_X_FORWARDED_FOR PHP variables.